 God was not telling Samuel that if outwardly the one anointed for king was sinning, that He would look beyond that external evil and see something good in the heart.
 That would be utterly absurd!
 But, that has been what I have heard people say about backsliders living a sinful lifestyle.
 They say, “Oh, even though he or she is backslid, the Lord knows his or her heart, and they will be OK if they die in their sin.”
 Some say it differently, but it all boils down to providing an excuse for people’s sins.

-I heard the above said by prominent ministers after one famous singer died tragically.
-The singer died because of alcohol abuse and a drug overdose.
-The person lived in fornication, and yet many sought to excuse their sinful lifestyle.
-“The person knew Jesus as a child,” according to one prophet, so all their sins would be overlooked “because it was all external” and “God knew the person’s heart.”
+I heard the above said by prominent ministers after the singer Whitney Houston died tragically.
+She died because of alcohol abuse and a drug overdose, and then drowned in her own bathtub.
+Those are the tragic facts!
+Whitney Houston was living in fornication, and yet many sought to excuse her sinful lifestyle.
+“Whitney knew Jesus as a child,” according to one respected prophet, so all their sins would be overlooked “because it was all external” and “God knew Whitney Houston’s heart.”
 I take issue with those highly ignorant statements because they violate a plethora of Scriptures!

 Some think that the Lord will overlook and ignore what people do in their bodies as Christians, even if it is contrary to God’s moral commandments.
 No, He won’t ignore it!